trainman419/D-Modem/README.md

  - Increased data rates up to full 56k (tested with Cisco 2951 with PVDM2 digital modems and clock synced to GPS using [icE1usb](https://osmocom.org/projects/e1-t1-adapter/wiki/IcE1usb) at the other end, direct SIP between D-Modem and Cisco)
  - Highly improved connection stability (connections lasting days instead of minutes)
  - Audio output of modem tones using the PJSIP audio output
- - Anonymous calls without credentials
+ - Anonymous calls without credentials (broken)
  - RTP- and SIP-ports randomized, allowing multiple instances on the same system
  - `ATX3` (no dialtone required) is the default
  - Running as non-root directly supported (and encouraged!)
  - Various bug fixes
+ - d-modem can now be called and signals the pty terminal to allow answering

 ## Building
 You'll need Linux and a working 32-bit development environment (gcc -m32 needs to work, Debian-based systems can install: libc6-dev-i386 gcc-multilib), along with PJSIP's dependencies (OpenSSL).
 Then run 'make' from the top-level directory.